MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-estimates-actuals.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-This topic provides information about Project Operations dual-write integration for project estimates and actuals.
+This article provides information about Project Operations dual-write integration for project estimates and actuals.

 ## Project estimates